The Global Metricators Guidebook – GloMe

 - The predefined indicators can be incorporated in various CMMS software and reports

-- The predefined metrics can be adopted and/or modified to fit specific requirements
+- The predefined indicators can be adopted and/or modified to fit specific requirements

 - The need for discussion and debate on indicator definitions is ended and uncertainties are eliminated

-The objective of this harmonization document is to offer the global maintenance and reliability community a set of predefined indicators to be used by companies with a need to measure maintenance and reliability performance on a global basis.
-The indicators can be used by all organizations with a need to measure, track, report and compare maintenance and reliability performance.
+The objective of the harmonisation document is to offer the global maintenance community a set of predefined indicators to be used by companies with a need to measure maintenance and reliability performance on a global basis.
+The indicators can be used by all organisations with a need to measure, track, report and compare maintenance and reliability performance.

-The indicators or metrics are supported by a set of guidelines and examples of the calculation.
-This provides maintenance and reliability professionals with an easy-to- use guide for understanding of the indicators, and of the components included or excluded in the calculation of each indicator.
-The target group for the Global Maintenance and Reliability Indicators is comprised of: Maintenance managers, Asset managers, Plant managers, Operations managers, Reliability Engineers, Technical managers, General Managers or in general any other personnel who are involved with benchmarking, or maintenance and reliability performance measurement.
+The harmonised indicators are supported by a set of guidelines and example calculations.
+This provides maintenance professionals with an easy-to-use guide for understanding the indicators, and of the components which are included or excluded in the calculation of each indicator.
+The target group for the harmonised indicators document is comprised of: maintenance managers, asset managers, plant managers, operations managers, reliability engineers, technical managers, general managers or any other personnel who are involved with benchmarking, or maintenance and reliability performance measurement.

 After you have submitted your order you will receive an invoice with the payment details.

 When we have received the payments you will receive the book in a PDF format via email.